Juniper/contrail-windows-docs/doc/Known_issues/Not_supported.md

 * Multiple config nodes not supported in CNM plugin.
 * `docker network inspect` on Contrail network does not show correct IPAM subnet, if subnet was not specified on creation.
     * Please refer to this bug: https://bugs.launchpad.net/opencontrail/+bug/1789237

+## Authentication

+* Keystone v1 and v3 are not supported.